danfuzz/samizdat/doc/language-guide/11-execution-trees.md

   evaluate to a function.

-* `actuals: [expression*]` (required) &mdash; A list of arbitrary expression nodes (each of which must evaluate to a non-void value) or `interpolate` nodes (each of which must evaluate to a list).
+* `actuals: [expression*]` (required) &mdash; A list of arbitrary expression nodes, each of which must evaluate to a non-void value.

 This represents a function call.